For up-to-date information on what to do if you are self-isolating please see this page.

 All lectures will be recorded and may be listened to at any time.
 Some lectures may be shorter or recorded in sections.
 Lectures will have captions to make them more accessible and many will be supported with powerpoint slides or other media.

 Please see module webpages for detailed information on the seminars for each module.
-Most modules are adopting a pattern of rotating teaching.
-One week will be face to face in a large classroom that allows for adequate social distancing and the next week will take the form of online activities.
-The online activities will vary according to the module and topics.
+These will all be online at present.
+Online activities will vary according to the module and topics.
 There may be ‘asynchronous’ tasks that you can prepare and respond to in your own time and receive feedback from tutors; there may be online seminars which take place via video conferencing on Microsoft Teams (these may be shorter than the face to face seminars); your tutors may also offer online ‘drop-in’ sessions or one to one meetings.

-The learning hours for all modules will be the same as previous years and will have weekly teaching (either delivered in person or online).
+The learning hours for all modules will be the same as previous years and will have weekly teaching .
 The balance of activities will differ between modules and tutors will also be providing extra support and resources.

-Assessment types for most modules are not changing.
+Assessment types for most modules are not changing but please see our separate statement on assessment which takes into account the changed conditions due to the national lockdown.
 Modules that traditionally set unseen exams are replacing these with open book take-home assessments.
 The format is the same as that of unseen exams but you will have 7 calendar days to complete each paper.
 It is not expected that you spend more than a few hours on each exam.
 This format was used in the summer of 2020 and was very successful.
 Assessment deadlines have been discussed with the SSLC and are staggered throughout the year depending on the type of module.
 All deadlines will be available to you via your Tabula page.
 There is also more information on deadlines here.
 Tutors will provide guidance on assessments and any which are not standard essays or exams will have extra information provided including guidance on completing the assessment, what is being assessed and the marking criteria.

 The Department recommends all students complete the Warwick Online Learning Fundamentals moodle course (for second year students this is available as a certificate).
 This course offers useful advice to support your learning in a blended environment.
 We have also designed some ‘History specific’ elements which focus on the use of primary sources and are setting some reflective tasks to be completed by the start of term.
 Your personal tutor will be meeting with you (online) in week 1.
 They will have read your reflective submission and will discuss your specific needs and concerns about returning to study. .
 As usual there will be further personal tutor meetings throughout the year to check on your progress and wellbeing and provide academic and pastoral support.
 Each year group has a Year Director and they will be organising sessions throughout the year designed to help you with the specific academic requirements of your particular stage of study.
 Each year group also has a Senior Tutor who will help if you have any issues with personal tutoring or need more information about pastoral care and wellbeing.
 If you wish, the Departmental Senior Tutor is also happy to meet with you.
 The Senior Tutor team oversee the pastoral care of the Department.